mbzuai-oryx/ClimateGPT/README.md

 **1. Prepare the Datasets for training**

+The Clima500 Dataset, along with the dataset instructions details, will be released soon.
+Stay tuned for further updates!

+**2. Fine-Tuned Model**

-Download our Clima500 dataset from [here](https://huggingface.co/datasets/mbzuai-oryx/Clima500/tree/main) & our fine-tuned model checkpoint from [here](https://huggingface.co/mbzuai-oryx/ClimateGPT/tree/main).
+Download fine-tuned model checkpoint can be downloaded from [here](https://huggingface.co/mbzuai-oryx/ClimateGPT/tree/main).

-**2. Prepare the pretrained Vicuna weights**
+**3. Prepare the pretrained Vicuna weights**

 We built ClimateGPT on the v1.1 version of Vicuna-7B.